Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I appreciate that.

-Also, slash birthday.
+Also, slash birthday to me,

-To me, I'm not doing good.
+I'm not doing good.

 These words are just like disappearing in front of me.

-Kailen writes, hi, all love the pod.
+Kayla writes, hi, all love the pod.

-Happy holidays slash New Year slash Valentine's slash birthday to me,
+slash Valentine, slash birthday to me,

 depending on when you get around to this.